cdev-framework/cdev-website/content/workshops/noFrontend.md

     "title": "Backend Workshop",
     "linktitle": "fullstack",
     "card_icon": "ti-comments",
-    "card_body": "Learn how to create APIs using Cdev", "weight": "2"
+    "card_body": "In this workshop we teach you how to build APIs using Cdev.
+This is great for any developer who doesn't want to deal with frontend development.", "weight": "2"
 }
 ## Who is this workshop for?
 {{<break 1>}}
-This workshop is for anyone who is familiar with the Python programming language (at least at a basic level), who is interested in serverless web-development.
+This workshop is for anyone who is familiar with the Python programming language and is interested in serverless web-development.
 {{<break 1>}}
 ## Goals of the Workshop
 In this workshop we will teach you how to build a Twilio bot that you can text to create, retrieve, and delete reminders